zakinder/UnSeenTestAdventuresRoadPath/README.md

 # UnSeenTestAdventuresRoadPath
-If Abrahim Than Mary UnLogicalMoves Gates Via Noah Or Moses Xor Solomon
+If Abrahim Than Mary(WhatIsMessage) UnLogicalMoves Gates Via Noah Or Moses Xor Solomon